googleapis/google-cloud-python/packages/google-cloud-bigtable/.cross_sync/README.md

 from the root of the project.
 This will find all classes with the `__CROSS_SYNC_OUTPUT__ = "path/to/output"` annotation, and generate a sync version of classes marked with `@CrossSync.convert_sync` at the output path.

+There is a unit test at `tests/unit/data/test_sync_up_to_date.py` that verifies that the generated code is up to date

 ## Architecture

 CrossSync is made up of two parts: